couds/react-bulma-components/README.md

 Follow the [instructions](https://github.com/zeit/next-plugins/tree/master/packages/next-sass) to enable sass in the project.
 You will also need to configure the transpiled modules plugin `next-plugin-transpile-modules` so install it `npm i --save-dev next-plugin-transpile-modules`.

-Now on your `next.config.js` configure yout sass to include the directory where you put your `_variables.sass` file and add `react-bulma-components` to the transpiled modules
+Now on your `next.config.js` configure your sass to include the directory where you put your `_variables.sass` file and add `react-bulma-components` to the transpiled modules

 ```javascript
 const withSass = require('@zeit/next-sass')